- We advise you to exercise a high degree of caution in Mexico because of high levels of violent crime and drug-related violence.

 Visitors travelling in large camper vans or sports utility vehicles (SUVs), on roads in and out of the United States, have been targeted by organised crime groups.

-Since 2008, Mexico has experienced a dramatic increase in drug-related violence.
-Violent crimes related to the drug trade, including murders, kidnappings and carjackings, have become widespread.
+Since 2006, Mexico has experienced a dramatic increase in drug-related violence.
+Violent crimes related to the drug trade, including murder, kidnapping and carjacking, have become widespread.
 Shoot-outs, grenade attacks and car bombings have occurred in public places, and targeted attacks on military personnel, government officials and journalists have increased.
 Travellers may become victims of violence directed against others.

 The Mexican government has deployed large numbers of military personnel and federal police in an effort to deal with the increasing levels of drug-related violence.

-The areas most affected are the northern border states (Baja California, Sonora, Chihuahua, Coahuila, Nuevo Leon, and Tamaulipas), the states along the Pacific coast (Guerrero, Jalisco, Michoacán, Nayarit and Sinaloa), the central region incorporating the states of Durango, San Luis Potosi and Zacatecas, and the state of Veracruz on the Gulf coast.
+The areas most affected are the northern border states (Baja California, Sonora, Chihuahua, Coahuila, Nuevo Leon and Tamaulipas), the states along the Pacific coast (Guerrero, Jalisco, Michoacán, Nayarit and Sinaloa), the central region states (Durango, San Luis Potosi and Zacatecas), the state of Mexico and the state of Veracruz on the Gulf coast.
 Major cities along Mexico’s border with the United States, including Tijuana, Ciudad Juarez, Nuevo Laredo, Matamoros, Nogales, Piedras Negras and Reynosa have been particularly affected.
-Visitors should remain within tourist areas and avoid road travel in affected states.
+Visitors should remain within tourist areas and avoid road travel in affected states, especially at night.